MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/overview-marketing-scenario.md

 1. Use [intention analysis](tags.md#how-intention-analysis-works) to look for posts that express a purchase intent.

-2. [Link these posts to Dynamics 365](create-dynamics-365-record-from-social-post.md) to create a new lead record.
+2. [Link these posts to Dynamics 365 for Customer Engagement](create-dynamics-365-record-from-social-post.md) to create a new lead record.

 3. Automate this workflow by using an [automation rule](automation-rules.md) for every post tagged with **Purchase Intention**.